hfuunfug/unfug.org/README.md

 * ical / calendar entries
 * RSS / ATOM Feeds
 * New design (of course)
-* Site for Golfing, Callenges, etc etc.
+* Site for special events: { Golfing, Challenges, Trips to CCC, LUGS } -> Blog
 * Source code highlighting
 * The talk-pages should be able to have the slides, which shouldn't be in the git repository.
 How to do this properly?